These pantry staples for runners are long shelf life foods that will improve performance and recovery.

 Whole Wheat Bread & Baking Essentials

-We usually have loaves of Dave’s Killer Bread, and I do a lot of baking with white whole wheat flour and almond flour.
-These almond flour banana muffins are great energy-rich snacks and easy to grab and go and take for a post-workout snack or to the office.
+This almond flour banana muffins recipe are great energy-rich snacks and easy to grab and go and take for a post-workout snack or to the office.

 Favorite Protein Pantry Staples